The decision to implement or upgrade an ERP solution can help take your business to the next level.

-Modern ERP solution helps reduce the overall operating cost, increase productivity and offer standard features that automate business tasks and save time.
+A modern ERP solution reduces operating costs, increases productivity, and offers standard features that automate business tasks and save time.

-Investing an extensive amount of money in ERP is not a cakewalk.
-Justifying the budget and large expenditure is a must.
-The total cost of license, implementation, training, and maintenance cost, all put together is the TCO (Total Cost of Ownership).
-Estimation of TCO is calculated over a period of years (sometimes 5 to 10).
+Investing an extensive amount of money in ERP is a big deal and it’s important to justify this large expenditure.
+The total cost of licensing, implementation, training, and maintenance all put together is the TCO (Total Cost of Ownership).
+The estimation of TCO is calculated over a period of years (sometimes 5 to 10).

-Another way of justifying the Total Cost of Ownership for ERP implementation is quantifying the benefits of the newly implemented ERP system by estimating ROI of ERP implementation.
+Another way of justifying the Total Cost of Ownership for ERP implementation is quantifying the benefits of the newly implemented ERP system by estimating the ROI of an ERP implementation.

-When the expected cost of ERP software is compared to the expected benefits (direct and indirect savings) of implementing ERP over a span of time, is the ROI analysis.
+ROI is determined by taking the expected cost of ERP and comparing it to the expected benefits (direct and indirect savings) of implementing the ERP system.

-ROI is calculated by adding the anticipated returns from ERP and then dividing the resulted amount by the TCO of ERP, the resulting quotient is ERP ROI.
-The larger quotient, the better it is for business.
+ROI is calculated by adding the anticipated returns from ERP and then dividing the resulting amount by the TCO of ERP, the resulting quotient is ERP ROI.
+The larger the quotient, the better it is for business.

-Calculating ROI of ERP is a daunting task- it’s a combination of fraught along with challenges and misconceptions.
-That’s why we have mentioned in this blog what are the costs to be considered which can forecast quicker returns on investment.
+Calculating the ROI of ERP is a daunting task – it’s fraught with challenges and misconceptions.
+That’s why we focus on the costs which can deliver the quickest returns on investment.

-Let’s take a look at these points stating the importance of calculating ROI of ERP implementation.
+Let’s take a look at the main points on the importance of calculating the ROI of ERP implementation.

-- This justifies your ERP implementation process from a financial point of view
+- It justifies your ERP implementation process from a financial point of view

 - ROI can be one of the most important criteria for selecting the right ERP for your company